la2050/archive/_projects/2014/los-angeles-campaign-for-grade-level-reading.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Learn” metrics?:
+    - District-wide graduation rates
+    - HS student proficiency in English & Language Arts and Math
+    - Academic Performance Index scores
   impact_metrics: >-
     As noted previously, 3rd grade reading proficiency is strongly correlated with high school graduation.
 By offering programs that prepare more 3rd